 Lakeside Development Wastewater Treatment Plant: Assessment of Effects

-The team, led by Dr Mike Stewart, with the help of Dr Chris Dada and Dr Tim Cox provided guidance to the applicant on the appropriate science needed to support their resource consent application.
+Dr Mike Stewart led a team of experts who provided guidance to the applicant on the appropriate science needed to support their resource consent application.

-The first AEE investigated the effects of wastewater from the proposed development and the existing Te Kauwhata WWTP, and the second focused on wastewater from the proposed development only.
-Chris developed Quantitative Microbial Risk Assessment models for both options, determining the level of treatment required to meet water quality standards and minimise human health risks.
-Tim developed a water quality model to assess effects of the proposed discharge on Lake Waikare, the receiving environment for this discharge.
-Assessments incorporated aspects of fieldwork, laboratory analyses and desktop risk assessments on water quality (nutrient, metals, emerging organic contaminants.
-After completion of the scientific assessment Mike was an expert witness for the 2018 hearing, providing evidence to inform the decision-making process.
+An initial assessment investigated the effects of wastewater from the option of the proposed development and the existing Te Kauwhata WWTP, and a second assessment focused on the option of wastewater from the proposed development only.
+Assessments on water quality (nutrient, metals, emerging organic contaminants) incorporated aspects of fieldwork, laboratory analyses and desktop risk assessments .
+Quantitative Microbial Risk Assessment (QMRA) models were developed for both options, determining the level of treatment required to meet water quality standards and minimise human health risks.
+A quantitative water quality model was also developed to assess effects of the proposed discharge on Lake Waikare, the proposed receiving environment for this discharge.
+After completion of the scientific assessment Mike was an expert witness for the 2018 landuse change hearing, providing evidence to inform the decision-making process.